dotnet-architecture/eShopOnContainers/obsolete/readme/readme-docker-compose.md

 * `ESHOP_PROD_EXTERNAL_DNS_NAME_OR_IP` with the IP or DNS name of the docker host that runs the services (can use `localhost` if needed).
 * `ESHOP_AZURE_STORAGE_CATALOG` with the URL of the Azure Storage that will host the catalog images
-* `ESHOP_AZURE_STORAGE_MARKETING` with the URL of the Azure Storage that will host the marketing campaign images

 You might wonder why an external image resource (storage) is needed when using `docker-compose.prod.yml` instead of `docker-compose.override.yml`.
 Answer to this is related to a limitation of Docker Compose file format.
 This is how we set the environment configuration of Catalog microservice in `docker-compose.override.yml`: